-I paid $35 for a double room in a well-rated guesthouse, and $5-10 for most of my meals.
-A 30-minute moto-taxi ride across the city cost of one dollar.
-I averaged $45 a night for my stay in the country.
+I paid $35 for a double room in a well-rated guesthouse and $5-10 for most of my meals.
+A 30-minute moto-taxi ride across the city cost all of one dollar.
+I averaged $45/day for my stay in the country.

 Picking up a SIM card was easy, but time-consuming.
 You’ll need to remember to bring your ID with you.

 Here’s how to buy a SIM card in Rwanda.

-There are three main network providers in Rwanda: MTN, Tigo, and Airtel.
+There are two network providers available to tourists in Rwanda: MTN and Airtel Rwanda.

 3G was everywhere in the major cities of Kigali and Gisenyi, but it was common for my signal to drop down to 2G elsewhere.
-I rarely lost coverage entirely, though, and usually had usable-enough data to check my emails.
+I rarely lost coverage entirely, though, and usually had enough data to check my emails.